alema-r/Alessandro-Marcolini-Oniro/docs/hardware-support/boards/seco-intel-b68.rst

 * USB Storage
 * Linux Host

-To flash OHOS using USB storage, perform the following steps:
+To flash Oniro image using USB storage, perform the following

-**Prepare OHOS bootable USB**
+steps:

+**Prepare an Oniro Bootable USB Stick**

 1. Connect USB storage to your host PC.

 2. After the image is built, you are ready to burn the generated image onto the USB storage.
 We recommend using `bmaptool <https://github.com/intel/bmap-tools>` and the instructions below will use it.
-For example, if you are building allscenarios-image-base run the following command replacing (or defining) ``$DEVNODE`` accordingly:
+For example, if you are building oniro-image-base run the following command replacing (or defining) ``$DEVNODE`` accordingly:

 .. code-block:: console

    $ cd tmp/deploy/images/seco-intel-b68
-   $ bmaptool copy allscenarios-image-base-seco-intel-b68.wic.bz2 $DEVNODE
+   $ bmaptool copy oniro-image-base-seco-intel-b68.wic.bz2 $DEVNODE

 3. Put the card to the board and turn it on.

-**Run OHOS**
+**Run Oniro image**

 #.
 Connect bootable USB to target